 The Nominating and Corporate Governance Committee is responsible for determining the qualification of and nominating persons for election to the Board of Directors, including (if applicable) shareholder nominations that comply with the notice procedures set forth by SEC rules and the Company's Bylaws.
-The Committee also formulates our corporate governance guidelines and functions to insure successful development of management at the senior level and succession planning, as applicable.
+The Nominating and Corporate Governance Committee also formulates our corporate governance guidelines and functions to ensure successful development of management at the senior level and succession planning, as applicable.
+The Nominating and Corporate Governance Committee regularly evaluates our corporate governance process against current trends and provides recommendations to the Board of Directors.
 The Board of Directors has adopted a written charter for the Nominating and Corporate Governance Committee, a copy of which is available on the Company's website at www.nbtbancorp.com/bncp/corporategov.html.
-This Committee met three times during 2018.
+This committee met three times during 2019.